 Most museums typically display up to approximately five percent of their collections.
 Across the three current spaces, our previous museums and gallery displayed less than one percent of our extensive collections.
 This new building will provide space to display up to three percent of our collections.

-Construction of the new museum building is expected to be completed in 2019.
-The museum will open after the collections and exhibitions/displays have been relocated and set up in 2020.
+Construction of the new museum building is expected to be completed in May 2020.
+The museum will open after the collections and exhibitions/displays have been relocated and set up in late 2020.

 Typically 10am to 5pm, 7 days a week, with one night per week on average open to 9pm.